danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 There is a couch in TLoUP.
 It is a supporter.
 It is fixed in place.
 The description of the couch is "This is the blue corduroy couch of your youth.
 You have rolled over on it many times and sat up to read it's wrinkled poem on your arm.
 Why would anyone get a corduroy couch?"
 There is a small, grimy penny under the couch.

+Table 1 - TV Shows
+channel	show
+10	"Darkwing Duck"
+11	"Thundercats"
+12 	"Buck Rogers"
+13	"Enraged Juggalos"
+14	"Blue Planet IV"
+15	"Botswana (1992)"
+16	"Gorgon: The Magnificent"
+17	"The Beige Man Group"
+18	"The Great Snafu (1956)"
+19	"Borderline Personality Island"
+20	"Access Hollywoo"

 There is a TV in TLOUP.
 It is fixed in place.
+Instead of examining the TV:
+	choose a random row in the Table of TV Shows;
-The description of the TV is "An early 35' flatscreen.
+	say "An early 35' flatscreen.
 Bulky, black, and plastic.
 It lived in your den for way too long, just because no one wanted to lift it.
 It's odd to see it here, in The Land of Unrealized Possibilities.
-It is playing [one of]Buck Rogers[or]Big Chungus[or]Dogg Star[or]Thundercats[purely at random]"
+It is playing [show entry]."

 Understand "channel/knob/television" as TV.